ibnc/tablinate/README.md

 ## Description

 Tablinate is a ruby gem that takes arrays of hashes, ActiveRecord::Relation objects, or a JSON array of hashes, and converts them into html tables.
-It is intended for use in small projects or applications whose schemas are closely related to what a table's output should be...
+It is intended for use in small projects or applications whose schemas are closely related to what a table's output should be.

 ## Install